• Skip to primary navigation

 Whenever I have bananas that get overripe, I put them in a bag and freeze them.
 These are perfect to use for banana muffins.

 If you forget to thaw the bananas or suddenly decide to make muffins and you have no bananas thawed (which is usually my case) you can thaw them in the microwave on defrost setting.
-They will create some liquid.
-I pour off most of the liquid, but it is fine to add a bit of the liquid to your mixing bowl along with the bananas.

 I usually just toss the bananas into my mixing bowl with the paddle attachment and let it do the mashing for me.